-Getting Started with Dictionary
+Getting Started with Dictionaries

 Dictionaries are a convenient method for looking up and translating values on the fly.
 Hydrolix loads these lookup values into memory for speedy ingestion processing of high volume event data.